 Domestic and Intimate Partner Violence | Inequality and Stratification | Lesbian, Gay, Bisexual, and Transgender Studies | Politics and Social Change

 Sczymecki, Taylor, "Slachtofferhulp: An Analysis of the Amsterdam Police Department’s Response to Lesbian Domestic Violence" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1881.
+1881.